RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

           name: rootdisk
 ~~~

 Another neat thing we can do with OpenShift Virtualization is use cloud-config.
 Cloud-config allows us to set important funtionality into a metadata service that is read and actioned when the VM is first booted.
-In the case below, we are setting the new VMs hostname to **fedora32** and it's root password to **redhat**.
+In the case below, we are setting the new VMs hostname to "**fedora32**" and it's root password to "**redhat**".

 ~~~bash
         - cloudInitNoCloud: